-- 'General conditions' these are the main terms for your account and cover day-to-day things like paying in and taking out money.
-The General conditions are found in Sections A - N in this booklet.
+- General conditions these are the main terms for your account and cover day-to-day things like paying in and taking out money.
+The General conditions are found in Sections A N in this booklet.
 In places we've used examples to explain how things work, these aren't part of your conditions.
-We've used a for symbol to indicate examples - 'Special conditions' these explain the particular conditions and features of our different accounts.
+We've used a 1 symbol to indicate examples - Special conditions these explain the particular conditions and features of our different accounts.
 We have included current account Special conditions in Section O of this booklet.
-Savings account Special conditions aren't included in this booklet, we will give these to you when you open a savings account - 'Additional conditions' these may cover some additional details about your account like interest rates and charges.
+Savings account Special conditions aren't included in this booklet, we'll give these to you when you open a savings account - Additional conditions these may cover some additional details about your account like interest rates and charges.
 We haven't included these conditions in this booklet.
-They may be included in letters or application forms or other information we give to you when you open your account
+They may be included in letters or application forms or other information we give to you when you open your account.